-62. The following paragraph in the Justification and Amplification is modified as follows:
+57. The following paragraph in the Justification and Amplification states that:

 Public open space can be provided in a variety of forms ranging from village greens and small parks through to equipped play areas and sports pitches.
 In addition, the creation or retention of blue/green infrastructure, woodland areas or other natural or semi-natural areas of open space can provide valuable habitats for wildlife and promote biodiversity.
 To provide for maximum surveillance, areas of open space are best located where they are overlooked by the fronts of nearby dwellings.